Fundraising Beyond Grants

 How can your great project produce more funding?

 Join this session to make plans to stabilize your organization’s contributed revenue streams.
 Through discussion and practical activities participants will work on case statements, prospect identification, solicitation techniques, relationship building and donor communications.
-Group discussions will also help participants find strategies for funding for difficult projects and hard to solicit prospects.
+Group discussions will also help participants find strategies for funding difficult projects and hard to solicit prospects.

 Track Capacity: 30